-Pantheon Systems is built on a cloud architecture.
+Pantheon is built on a cloud architecture.
 Building a next-generation platform is more than just using a cloud service like EC2, deploying a traditional "cluster" architecture.
-Instead of viewing the cloud as merely an API that replaces the traditional server acquisition process, Pantheon uses an architecture more similar to what is used by Google App Engine or Heroku, optimized to run Drupal.
+Instead of viewing the cloud as merely an API that replaces the traditional server acquisition process, Pantheon uses an architecture more similar to what is used by Google App Engine or Heroku, optimized to run Drupal and WordPress.
 With this architecture, there is no need to spin up separate VPSs, Dedicated Servers or clusters for each customer or site.
 We are able to deploy software fixes across our entire infrastructure.
 We can be nimble, efficient and responsive and keep our stack secure in the face of security challenges.

 Pantheon’s primary datacenter is located in Chicago, Illinois and managed by RackSpace.
 Pantheon has chosen Rackspace as an infrastructure provider because of its best-of-class service, technology and reputation.
 As a Rackspace Cloud Marquee Customer and Tool Provider, Pantheon has 24x7 direct support access on any hardware issue.